Tameno-01/godot-modular-camera-addon/docs/getting_started.md

 ### Why does it matter if i do it on the camera or on the behaviour?
 Any modifiers that are on behaviours will stop being applied once the camera switches to another behaviour, whereas if you do it on the camera, the modifier will always be applied.

+## Interpolation
+If you're been following along, try settings the `ModularCamera`'s `Default Interpolation` to a new `CameraInterpolation`.
+Now, every time the camera switches behaviours, it will smoothly interpolate between them.

+You can also assign interpolations to behaviours, so if you, for example, want a fast transition when zooming in and out with your weapon, but a slow transition when getting into a vehicle, you can do that by setting the `In Interpolation` and `Out Interpolation` of their respective behaviours.

+Now, let's say you have behaviors A and B, and you interpolate between them, will you see behaviour A's `Out Interpolation` or behaviour B's `In Interpolation`?
+You can control this by setting the `CameraInterpolation`'s `Priority`.
+The interpolation with the **highest** priority will be chosen\*\*.

+\* Ties are solved by picking the `In Interpolation`.

+\* The `Priority` of the `ModularCamera`'s `Default Interpolation` is ignored.
+Everything has a higher priority than it.

+## Important notes
+There are a few... let's say... rules you should always follow:

+1. **Individual behaviours and modifiers should only be in one place at a time**.
+If you have to cameras, make sure they us different instances of behaviours, and make sure you never put the same instance of a modifier on tow behaviours at once.
+2. **Do not use `CameraBehaviourInterpolator`**, I would hide it if i could.
+It's an internal class used for handling interpolation.
+3. **Anything that isn't documented should not be used.** Same goes for anything tht starts with an underscore.